MyFirstBitcoin/Light-Node-Directory/README.md

 ## 🚀 Getting Started

 ### 1. **Locate Your Node's Directory**
 Navigate to your Light Node's specific directory within this repository.
-If you're new to GitHub or need guidance on using the GitHub web UI, please refer to our detailed [Getting Started Guide](link-to-getting-started-guide).
+If you're new to GitHub or need guidance on using the GitHub web UI, please refer to our detailed [GitHub Account Setup Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/GITHUB_ACCOUNT_SETUP.md).

 ### 2. **Personalize Your Node's README**
 Customize the README file in your directory with your Node's information.
-For step-by-step instructions using the GitHub web interface, see our [README Customization Guide](link-to-readme-customization-guide).
+For step-by-step instructions using the GitHub web interface, see our [README Customization Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/README_CUSTOMIZATION_GUIDE.md).

 ### 3. **Engage in Discussions**
 Familiarize yourself with and actively participate in the [Discussions Forum](https://github.com/orgs/MyFirstBitcoin/discussions).
 This is a great place to connect with other Light Nodes, share experiences, seek advice, engage the public, and collaborate on initiatives.